Vignesh-kms/Quantcast/README.md

 InvalidArgumentsException - if the Arguments are invalid or missing DateNotFoundException - if the date provided is not found in the cookies log file

+## Unit Testing - Junits
+src/test/java/CookieLogTests.java contains all the Junit test cases required for testing.
+Run the CookieLogTests class to test Junits.

 ## Build and run
 The following command install the dependencies needed for the application and build it. mvn clean install